marceloakalopes/web_auth/README.md

 # Next Steps
 - [x] Implement password hashing and salting using `bcrypt`.
-- [ ] Implement middleware to check if the user is authenticated using `PassportJS`.
+- [x] Implement middleware to check if the user is authenticated.
 - [ ] Implement the authentication process using `JWT`.
 - [ ] Move from Javascript to `Typescript`.
     - [x] Backend